-According to a 2014 study out of the University of St. George’s in London, yes, you can.
-In fact, they found that the chances of having a stroke or heart attack doubles in the 30-day period after the death of a partner or loved one.
+A 2014 study out of the University of St. George’s in London also found that you can suffer from an actual broken heart following events of great loss or sadness.
+In fact, they found that the chances of having a stroke or heart attack double in the 30-day period after the death of a partner or loved one.

-Grief can also result in declining health because of the physical stress or people forgetting to take medication — or care of themselves in general — during the bereavement process.
+Grief can also result in declining health because of the physical stress or people forgetting to take medication — or care for themselves in general — during the bereavement process.

 "We often use the term a 'broken heart' to signify the pain of losing a loved one and our study shows that bereavement can have a direct effect on the health of the heart," Dr. Sunil Shah, senior lecturer in public health at St. George's University of London and a co-author of the report, said.

-Kessler also offered advice for the rest of us who are trying to process the parade of high-profile deaths in 2016, telling USA Today that people shouldn’t feel unnerved that they are distressed over the loss of someone they never met.
+At the time, Kessler also offered advice for people who have significant reactions to the deaths of famous people they likely never interacted with in real life, telling USA Today that people shouldn’t feel unnerved that they are distressed over the loss of someone they never met.

 "Your grief is a reflection of a connection that has been lost... not necessarily someone you met.
 If your heart feels connected, it will grieve," he said.